-If you embrace the Internet of Things (IoT), you can design your life so you don’t have to do more than lift a finger to secure your home, order new cleaning supplies, measure your morning run, and much, much more.
+If you embrace the internet of things (IoT), you can design your life so you don’t have to do more than lift a finger to secure your home, order new cleaning supplies, measure your morning run, and much, much more.

 All of those things collect an immense amount of data.
 And personal data is valuable.
-Everyone from marketers to scientific researchers to law enforcement profilers want to know what makes us tick, what our next move may be, and how to influence us.
+Everybody from marketers to scientific researchers to law enforcement profilers wants to know what makes us tick, what our next move may be, and how to influence us.

 Can health care professionals add your information to a pool to analyze for the greater good?
 Will you give permission for your devices to call emergency services if your vital signs are in question?